ruijadom/trip-planner/README.md

 ## Description

 This project is a responsive web application built with ReactJS functional components and Typescript.
 It uses ChakraUI for UI components, fetches data asynchronously from a mock server serving JSON files, and implements infinite scrolling for loading new cards as the user scrolls.
 Data from the server is cached and preserved between pages.
 Additionally, there's a feature to pull details of a trip from a separate single-trip endpoint.

+## Scope of work

+- [x] Chakra UI should be used for UI components.
+- [x] Data should be downloaded asynchronously from a mock server that serves JSON files.
+- [x] Details of a trip should be pulled from a separate single-trip endpoint.
+- [x] New cards should be loaded on page scroll (infinite scrolling).
+- [x] Data from the server should be cached and preserved between pages.
+- [x] The code should be placed in a repository along with instructions on how to run the project.

 ## Technologies Used
 - React